Mikejo5000/vsts-docs-pr/docs/navigation/go-to-app-hub-page.md

 ---
-title: Navigate to a hub or page
+title: Navigate to an application or functional area
 titleSuffix: VSTS & TFS
-description: Open a hub or change your app view
+description: Access the application area or change your view ms.technology: vs-devops-wit ms.prod: vs-devops-alm ms.assetid:
-ms.technology: vs-devops-wit
-ms.prod: vs-devops-alm
-ms.assetid: